Skip to Main Content

 Search for journals by topic

 Another method to aid the journal selection process is provided by databases that allow you to search for journals by topic.
 Web of Science and Scopus are two databases available in the UTS library catalogue that can be searched by journal topic.
-Once appropriate journals are identified you can also check their ranking and bibliometric data.
+Once appropriate journals are identified, you can check their ranking and bibliometric data.
 See the links below for instructions on searching by journal topic.

 Journal websites